What is GPA, and why do colleges care about it?

 Step 2: Multiply each numeric grade by the credit hours for that class.
 This produces the class's "quality points."

-The calculator above automates steps 1-5.
-Use it to double-check homework submissions.
+The full calculator automates steps 1–3 across 17 scales.
+Use it to double-check homework or admissions submissions.

 Regional scales — which one should you use?

 Pick the scale your school or transcript uses.
-Converting between scales is approximate and often not required.
+Converting between scales is approximate and often not required — only do it when a form explicitly asks.

 US 4.0 Unweighted is the simplest — one number per letter grade.
 Most US high schools report unweighted GPA for transcript purposes.